maribelcuales/node-auth1-guided/README.md

 - Hash passwords before saving them to the database
 - Verify passwords using bcrypt
 - NEVER, EVER, under no circumstances, store user passwords in plain text.
+- use in-memory sessions to persist authentication information across requests
+- implement logout using a sessions based API
+- restrict access to resources, allowing access only for authenticated users